d9pouces/PolyArchiv/README.md

 There are several kinds of local repositories:

   * raw files,
-  * local git repository: after each backup, files that have been gathered from the different sources are added and commited.
+  * local git repository: after each backup, files that have been gathered from the different sources are added and locally commited.

 There are also several kinds of remote repositories: